Starbucks' Americas cafe sales rise more than expected

-LOS ANGELES (Reuters) - Starbucks Corp’s (SBUX.O) sales at established cafes in its U.S.-dominated Americas region grew slightly more than expected in the latest quarter amid increasing competition from upscale independent cafes, convenience stores and fast-food chains.
+LOS ANGELES, April 26 (Reuters) - Starbucks Corp’s sales at established cafes in its U.S.-dominated Americas region grew slightly more than expected in the latest quarter amid increasing competition from upscale independent cafes, convenience stores and fast-food chains.

 Sales at Americas region cafes open at least 13 months rose 2 percent in the second quarter ended April 1, Starbucks said Thursday.
 Analysts polled by Consensus Metrix expected a gain of 1.8 percent.